CDRT/mk_blog/docs/posts/cert_based_bios_authentication.md

 **ChangeBiosCertificateToPassword** would be a general command for all machines with that certificate which will replace the certificate with a password you specify.
 This will leave the devices in a secure, managable state also.

-### Installing Module to auto load
+### Installing the Module

-By placing the **LnvBiosCerts** folder in the **%Program Files%\WindowsPowershell\Modules** folder, the module will auto load when a PowerShell window is started.
+By placing the **Lenovo.BIOS.Certificates** folder in the **%Program Files%\WindowsPowershell\Modules** folder, the module will be available to import when a PowerShell session is started.
+Simply run `Import-Module 'Lenovo.Bios.Certificates' -Force` to ensure the module is available in the session.

 ### Limitations

-The **SetFunctionRequest** method has a limitation regarding the ***ResetSystemToFactoryDefaults*** BIOS function.
-The method will not be able to call this function with a certificate installed on the machine.
+The **SetFunctionRequest** method has a limitation regarding the _**ResetSystemToFactoryDefaults**_ BIOS function.
+The method will not be able to call this function when a certificate is installed on the machine.